Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 – PT: 9.5 to 13.8 seconds

-If AST and ALT levels are elevated beyond the normal range, it is crucial to immediately cease the use of any substances that may be causing liver damage.
-It is highly recommended to undergo further testing that includes GGT levels to accurately assess the extent of liver damage.
+If AST and ALT levels exceed the normal range, you must immediately stop using any substances that may be damaging the liver.
+We highly recommend undergoing further testing, including GGT levels, to accurately assess the extent of liver damage.
 Monitoring AST, ALT, and GGT levels is the most reliable method to determine liver health.
-If all levels are elevated, it is imperative to take a break until they return to normal.
-Specifically, GGT levels should be within the normal range before resuming any substances.
+If all levels are elevated, take a break until they return to normal.

 During this break, focus on increasing antioxidant intake and consider taking silymarin (milk thistle) daily.
 NAC, an amino acid, also has protective and rejuvenating effects on the liver.
-A daily dose of 600mg of NAC and at least 125mg of milk thistle extract twice a day is recommended.
-Additionally, staying hydrated by drinking at least 0.5 ounces of water per pound of body weight is essential.
+We recommend a daily dose of 600mg of NAC and at least 125mg of milk thistle extract twice a day.

 Remember, GGT levels are the most accurate indicator of liver stress when combined with elevated AST or ALT levels.
 Prioritize your liver health and take the necessary steps to ensure its well-being.
-Euro-Pharmacies cares about your sense of well being!
+Euro-Pharmacies cares about your sense of well-being!

 Overview: